-Disaggregation of Revenue.
 The table below summarizes the Company's revenues as presented in the consolidated statement of comprehensive income for the period ended December 31, 2020 by revenue type and by the applicable accounting standard:

-Period Ended December 31, 2020 ASC 840 ASC 860 ASC 606 Total Leasing revenues \$25,391,172 \$ - \$ - \$25,391,172 Sales of equipment and software 17,604,852 17,604,852 Transfers of financial assets 415,588 415,588 Service revenues 156,627 156,627 Other income 49,508 49,508 Total revenue \$25,391,172 \$415,588 \$17,810,987 \$43,617,747
+Period Ended December 31, 2020 FASB ASC 840 FASB ASC 860 FASB ASC 606 Total Leasing revenues \$25,391,172 \$ - \$ - \$25,391,172 Sales of equipment and software 17,604,852 17,604,852 Transfers of financial assets 415,588 415,588 Service revenues 156,627 156,627 Other income 49,508 49,508 Total revenue \$25,391,172 \$ 415,588 \$17,810,987 \$43,617,747

-Total revenue subject to ASC 606 recognized at a point in time and over time was \$17,654,360 and \$156,627, respectively, for the period ended December 31, 2020.
+Total revenue subject to FASB ASC 606 recognized at a point in time and over time was \$17,654,360 and \$156,627, respectively, for the period ended December 31, 2020.

-Residual Values.
-The estimated unguaranteed residual values of equipment at the termination of a lease are recorded at the inception of each lease.
-The estimated residual values vary as a percentage of the original equipment cost and depend upon several factors, including the equipment type, vendor's discount, market conditions, term of the lease, and equipment supply and demand.
+Residual Values - The estimated unguaranteed residual values of equipment at the end of the useful life are recorded at the inception of each lease.
+The estimated residual values vary as a percentage of the original equipment cost and depend upon the equipment type.
 Unguaranteed residual values for direct finance and sales-type leases are recorded at their net present value and the unearned income is amortized over the life of the lease using the interest method.
 The residual values for operating leases are included in the leased equipment's net book value.
 Residual values are evaluated on a quarterly basis and any impairment, other than temporary, is recorded in the period in which the impairment is determined.
 No upward revision of residual values is made subsequent to lease inception.

 Accounts Receivable and Allowance for Doubtful Accounts.
-Accounts receivable represent customer obligations, which include base monthly, quarterly, and annual rentals due under the terms of each respective customer's lease.
+Accounts receivable represent customer obligations, which include base monthly, quarterly, and annual rentals due under the terms of each respective customer's lease and equipment sales.
 The carrying amount of accounts receivable is reduced by an allowance that reflects management's best estimate of amounts that will not be collected.
-There was no allowance for doubtful accounts as of December 31, 2020.
+The allowance for doubtful accounts was \$11,759 as of December 31, 2021 and \$-0- as of December 31, 2020 and November 3, 2020.